ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

     1. When a user inserts the character (e.g., `@`) into the editor, which activates the mention popup.
     2. When a user adds or removes text after inserting the mention character into the editor.
     3. When a user repositions the cursor between the text segments added after the mention character.
+    4. When a user copies a rich text content containing mention nodes either from viewer or from editor and pastes it in editor.

     Refer the [accessibility](#accessibility) section to know more details about when it is required to emit the event for performing the filtering in the client application.